 Cabinet are advised that the Integrated Performance Report for Quarter 1 is based on a provisional Corporate Plan prepared in April 2018 in order that we had a Plan that we could work towards and use to prepare performance reports.
 As such, some of the draft Key Actions and Performance Indicators appearing in that report will not match those in the new version of the Corporate Plan now proposed.

 Recommendation(s):

-- i.
-That Cabinet provide final comment on the Corporate Plan 2018-2022; and - ii. recommend the Corporate Plan 2018 2022 to Council for adoption.
+That Cabinet provide final comment on the Corporate Plan 2018-2022.

 1. WHAT IS THIS REPORT ABOUT/PURPOSE?